PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/windows-pc.rst

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
-Download the latest stable .jar of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.
+Go to the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_ and download the winx64.jar file.

-.. note:: Be sure not to download the .jar file with "-raspi" at the end as that is specifically meant for Raspberry Pi coprocessors.

-.. warning:: Be careful to pick the latest stable release.
-"Draft" or "Pre-Release" versions are not stable and often have bugs.

 Running PhotonVision
 --------------------